White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Vault.md

 ### SetFee

 Update the fee information for 1 or more of the associated fee structures.
-Can only be called by Admin
+Can only be called by Admin.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]